Interested in other areas of Sightsavers? Visit Sightsavers.org

 Select language:

 Globally, millions of people with disabilities are denied their basic rights.
-We’re campaigning to change this injustice by holding governments to account.
+We’re campaigning to change this injustice by holding decision-makers to account.

 Watch our video to learn why we campaign